VM Sizing for PKS Clusters

 For example, increase the number of worker nodes by at least one to maintain workload uptime during an upgrade.
 Additionally, increase the number of worker nodes to fit your own failure tolerance criteria.

-The maximum number of worker nodes that you can create for a PKS-provisioned Kubernetes cluster is 50.
+Prior to PKS v1.2.1, the maximum number of worker nodes that you could create for a PKS-provisioned Kubernetes cluster was 50.
+This limit is removed in PKS v1.2.1+.

 An example app has the following minimum requirements: